Music of Malaysia: Fusion music

+Modern music

 Pop

 Malaysia's pop music scene developed from traditional social dance and entertainment music such as asli, inang, joget, dondang sayang, zapin and masri, which were adapted to Anglo-American dance band arrangement by Bangsawan troupes in the 1920s and 1930s.
 The Bangsawan troupes are in fact a type of Malaysian opera influenced by Indian opera at first known as Wayang Parsi (Persia) which was started by rich Persians residing in India.
 They portrayed stories from diverse groups such as Indian, Western, Islamic, Chinese, Indonesian and Malay.
 Music, dance, and acting with costumes are used in performance depending on the stories told.
 The musicians were mostly local Malays, Filipinos and Guanis (descendants from Goa in India).

 One of the earliest modern Malay pop songs was "Tudung Periok", sung by Momo Latif, who recorded it in 1930.
 In the 1950s, P. Ramlee became the most popular Malay singer and composer with a range of slow ballads such as "Azizah", "Dendang Perantau" and the evergreen "Di Mana Kan Ku Cari Ganti".

 In the 1960s, a genre of pop music influenced by The Beatles and other British rock and roll bands called 'Pop Yeh-yeh' appeared in Malaysia.
 The term "pop yeh-yeh" was taken from a line from the popular Beatles song, "She Loves You" ("she loves you, yeah-yeah-yeah").
 In the 1960s and 1970s, a modified rock combo called kugiran (an abbreviation of "kumpulan gitar rancak", meaning rhythmic guitar bands) was also common, and was often used to accompany singers.